gauditech/gaudi-docs/docs/advanced-topics/actions.md

 ## Advanced data selection

-There are a few areas where you can instruct Gaudi to select specific subset of data when performing database `SELECT` queries.
+When querying data, you can list which model properties you want your query to return.
+This does not constrain you only to direct model properties but works also on nested relationships.

 This can be used when defining the following:
 - in model hooks, `arg <name> query { ... }`
 - in entrypoints and endpoints, a `response` property
 - in `query` action, a `select` property

-You can select anything

 Let's start with a simple example:

 ```
+query as result {
+  from Org,
+  // highlight-next-line
   select { name, description }
+}
 ```